 Living Kidney Donor Candidates

-Living donors undergo an extensive screening process to ensure they are in excellent health and able to donate.
+Generally speaking, living donors are in excellent health and undergo an extensive screening process.
+Living donors have a normal life span and require no special diet or restrictions.
 The final candidacy of each donor is determined after review of the evaluation by the End Stage Renal Disease Selection Committee.

 To be considered an appropriate donor a person must be/have:

 - Highly motivated to donate free of coercion or monetary gain

 - Normal renal function

 Potential reasons someone might not qualify for living kidney donation include: